move-coop/parsons/docs/empower.rst

 The Empower class allows you to interact with the Empower API.
 Documentation for the Empower API can be found in their `GitHub <https://github.com/getempower/api-documentation/blob/master/README.md>`_ repo.

-.. note::
 The Empower API only has a single endpoint to access all account data.
 As such, it has a very high overhead.
 This connector employs caching in order to allow the user to specify the tables to extract without additional API calls.
 You can disable caching as an argument when instantiating the class.

+.. note::
+    To authenticate, request a secret token from Empower.

 ==========
 Quickstart
 ==========

-To instantiate the Empower class, you can either store your ``EMPOWER_API_KEY`` an environment variables or pass them in as arguments:
+To instantiate the Empower class, you can either store your ``EMPOWER_API_KEY`` as an environment variables or pass it in as an argument:

 .. code-block:: python